in28minutes/java-technology-for-beginners/README.md

 # java-technology-for-beginners
-In my 15 years of designing and developing more than 100 java web applications, I have learnt that we techies love coining new terminologies.
-They are great as I dont need to explain them each time but imagine the state of a beginning programmer or a tester or Business Analyst or your Product Owner.
+In my 15 years of designing and developing more than 100 java web applications, I have learnt that techies love coining new terminologies.
+They are great as we don't need to explain each time but imagine the state of a beginning programmer or a non techie - a Tester or Business Analyst or your Product Owner.
 They hardly understand them.
-This guide is to demystify these terms creating videos!
+This guide is to demystify these terms through videos!

 As I find time, I will create more videos.
 Request some patience :)

+If you think, I'm missing an important topic, shoot an email or create a pull request!

-If you have a great video for one of these which do not have a video attached, submit a pull request!
+If you have a great video for one of these topics, which does not have a video attached, submit a pull request!

 ## Languages/Frameworks/Data Formats
 - Java